Skip to content

 Answer: A legend.

-Why it works in the car: It is practical.
-Hand a kid a paper map after this question and they can help decode the route.
+Bonus for kids: Practical too.
+Hand a kid the paper map right after this one and they can start decoding the route.

 For a deeper map round, the geography trivia questions guide gives you harder country, capital, river, and landmark prompts.